A thriving blog starts with an intro.

 Introductory story (involve the reader)

 In general, you have to prepare the reader so they can simply relate to your content.
-You must have a logical story, to keep the reader focus on the story.
+You must have a logical story, to keep the reader focused on the story.

 Every time you have to involve or introduce your story to the reader.
 To keep them updated with the latest trends and to follow your message easier.